addania/coding/src/pages/Google_fonts_in_React.md

 And here is how to import Google fonts to React.
 Very good library of around 1000 fonts can be found on w3schools

-> go to:
+> Go to:
 ```
 https://www.w3schools.com/howto/howto_google_fonts.asp
 ```
-> find your favourite font, for example Mansalva
+> Find your favourite font, for example Mansalva

-> click on button try it
+> Click on button try it

-> find url in the html document: https://fonts.googleapis.com/css?family=Mansalva
+> Find url in the html document: https://fonts.googleapis.com/css?family=Mansalva

-> Create a new csss file for example index.css
+> Create a new css file for example index.css

-> populate the file with this code
+> Populate the file with this code
 ```
 @import url('https://fonts.googleapis.com/css?family=Mansalva');
 ```
-> add the styling for a body tag
+> Add the styling for a body tag
 ```
 body {
   font-family: 'Mansalva';
 }
 ```
-> alternatively use className to define a style
+> Alternatively use className to define a style
 ```
 .fonts {
   font-family: 'Mansalva';
 }
 ```
-> go to your index.js
+> Go to your index.js

-> import your index.css please note that index.js and index.css neeed to be in the same folder
+> Import your index.css please note that index.js and index.css need to be in the same folder
 ```
 import "./index.css"
 ```
-> add the className fonts to your tag where you want to apply the style, for example:
+> Add the className fonts to your tag where you want to apply the style, for example:
 ```
 <div className="fonts">
 ```